PSORLab/EAGOBranchBound.jl/README.md

 ### Example 1 - Setup and Solve a Basic Problem
 In the below example, we solve for minima of **f(x)=x<sub>1</sub>+x<sub>2</sub><sup>2</sup>** on the domain [-1,1] by [2,9].
 Natural interval extensions are used to compute the upper and lower bounds.
 The natural interval extensions are provided by the Validated Numerics package.

-First, we create a BnB object which contains all the relevant problem info and a BnBObject object that contains all nodes and their associated values.
+First, we create a BnBModel object which contains all the relevant problem info and a BnBSolver object that contains all nodes and their associated values.
 We specify default conditions for the Branch and Bound problem.
 Default conditions are a best-first search, relative width bisection, normal verbosity, a maximum of 1E6 nodes, an absolute tolerance of 1E-6, and a relative tolerance of 1E-3.
 ```julia
 using EAGOBranchBound
 using ValidatedNumerics